joseppbenvenuto/S_P_500_Index_Analysis/README.md

 ![](ReadMe_Images/download-3.png)

 * With 95% confidence, the difference in mean closing prices can be found between **-683.86 and -660.27**.
-* The index returned simulated average compounded return of **4%** and at no time during the simulation had prices been lesser in decade 3 than in decade 2.
+* The index returned a simulated average compounded return of **4%** and at no time during the simulation had prices been lesser in decade 3 than in decade 2.
 * if The investor bought the S&P 500 Index at the beginning of Decade 2 and sold at the end of Decade 3 (20 years), the investor would have earned an actual compounded return of **6%**.

 **Decade 2 and Decade 4:**